Overview: College Transfer Programs

-The Associate in Arts degree is designed for students who want to pursue a bachelor’s degree in one of the liberal arts disciplines – accounting, business administration, art, criminal justice, elementary education, English, history, nursing, political science, psychology, social work, sociology, and many others – or training at a professional school that requires a strong liberal arts background.
+Associate in Arts (AA) degree is designed for students who want to pursue a bachelor’s degree in one of the liberal arts disciplines – accounting, business administration, art, criminal justice, elementary education, English, history, nursing, political science, psychology, social work, sociology, and other disciplines – or training at a professional school that requires a strong liberal arts background.
 These programs typically have fewer mathematics and science requirements than the AS.

-The Associate in Science is designed for students who want to pursue a bachelor’s degree in agriculture, animal science, biology, chemistry, computer science, food science, forestry, mathematics, pharmaceutical science, physics, pre-dental, pre-medical, pre-pharmacy, or many others – or training in professional programs that require a strong mathematics and science background.
+Associate in Science (AS) degree is designed for students who want to pursue a bachelor’s degree in agriculture, animal science, biology, chemistry, computer science, food science, forestry, mathematics, pharmaceutical science, physics, pre-dental, pre-medical, pre-pharmacy, or other disciplines – or training in professional programs that require a strong mathematics and science background.